Robert Henry Purvis: Life in the Northern Territory

 On 29 April 1936 Purvis married Adela Violet Purvis who had been working as a governess at Undoolya Station.
 The pair had one surviving child together Bob Purvis Jnr who was born in 1937.
 Adela, known most commonly as Adele was also a keen local historian, and founded the National Trust of Australia (Northern Territory).
-She she published articles, and was also the first person to donate a box of papers to the Northern Territory Archives, now Library & Archives NT in Alice Springs office after it opened in 2003.
+She published articles, and was also the first person to donate a box of papers to the Northern Territory Archives, now Library & Archives NT in Alice Springs office after it opened in 2003.

 Purvis handed over the management of Woodgreen station to his son in 1960 along with a large debt, largely due to land degradation and poor grazing practices; the debts exceeded the property's value, and three quarters of the land was unusable.

 Purvis died on 30 September 1965 in Alice Springs and is buried at Woodgreen Station.

 Legacy

 Purvis Crescent in the Alice Springs suburb of Gillen is named for him.